dominikpanzer/RESULT-for-ABAP/README.md

 DATA(result) = zcl_result=>ok_if( this_is_true = validator_returns_false( ) error_message = 'a wild errror occurred' ).
 ```
 ### Combining results
-Usually there are many validations at the start of a usecase-method, so you might like to combine their single results into a final big one.
-The usual usecase here is "validate X variables and all have to be OK, otherwise FAIL and stop processing the data".
+Usually there are many validations at the start of a usecase-method, so you might like to combine their single RESULTs into a final big one.
+The usual usecase here is "validate X variables and all have to be OK, otherwise it's a FAILURE so stop processing the data".
 So if there is at least one FAILURE, the RESULT will be a FAILURE.
 Otherwise the RESULT will be OK.
 Currently only one error message will be stored.
 Combined OK-RESULTs don't have a value.
 You can also return a table of RESULTs from you usecase-method if you need the details.
 ```
 * combined RESULT is OK
 DATA(result_one) = zcl_result=>ok( ).